romanmuzikantov/face_recognition_app/README.md

 Small React app which integrates a face recognition capability in given images with the help of the Clarifai API.

+The NodeJS backend that is used with this application can be found in this [repository](https://github.com/romanmuzikantov/face_recognition_backend).

 ## Available Scripts

 In the project directory, you can run: